Delegating Tasks: How Effective Leader's Delegate

 How to Start Delegating Tasks

-Once you identify tasks to delegate, you need to find the right people to take these tasks off your plate.
-If you don't have any employees yet, you'll have to hire someone; if you have employees with the right skills and/or desire to learn and grow, you can engage with them to take on new responsibilities.
-To delegate effectively, you will need to:
+Once you identify tasks to delegate, you need to find the right people to take those tasks off your plate.
+If you don't have any employees yet, you'll have to hire someone.
+However, if you have employees with the right skills or the desire to learn and grow, you can involve them in taking on new responsibilities.
+To delegate effectively, you'll need to:

 Be clear on the desired outcome.

 Dumping work on someone else is not delegating.
-People need to understand your expectations of what successful completion means.
-They will need to know what to complete, by when, and what you will use to evaluate success.
+People need to understand your expectations of successful completion.
+They will need to know what to complete, by when, and how you will evaluate success.
 It also helps a lot to connect any outcomes to business goals.

 You want to empower people to contribute to your success and take ownership of the task.
-That is a lot more likely to happen if the employee understands why the job matters and how it helps move your business forward.
+This is much more likely to happen if the employee understands why the job is important and how it contributes to moving your business forward.

 Provide the necessary resources.

-If you are hiring a new employee to take on tasks, they likely will have the experience needed.
-If you're handing off new responsibilities to a current employee, make sure they have access to the training, tools, and guidance to get the work done.
+If you hire a new employee to take on tasks, they likely have the necessary experience.
+If you hand off new responsibilities to a current employee, ensure they have access to the required training, tools, and guidance to complete the work.
 Onboarding with the right resources also shows the employee that you are committed to their success and growth.

 Give them authority.

-It would be best if you also allowed employees to use their best judgment about accomplishing tasks.
+It would be best to allow employees to use their best judgment about accomplishing tasks.
 There's the way you did it, and there's the way someone else might do it—even better or faster.
-You have to resist the urge to micromanage and focus on the outcome, not the methodologies.
+You must resist the urge to micromanage and focus on the outcome, rather than the methodologies.

 Over-communicate

-While you don't want to micromanage (you really don't!), you do need to let your employees know that you have their backs.
-Especially early on, give them access to you either through scheduled check-ins or a chat channel so that they can ask questions, provide updates, and receive feedback.
+While you don't want to micromanage (you really don't!), you do need to let your employees know that you support them.
+Especially in the beginning, provide them with ways to reach you, like scheduled check-ins or a chat channel, so they can ask questions, share updates, and get feedback.

 Be open to setbacks.